-9 best waterproof jackets for women to beat every drizzle and downpour
+Beat every drizzle and downpour with these waterproof jackets for women

 Jack Wolfskin JWP shell

-The JWP is a premium-feel jacket that ditches the usual plastic-y inner for a mesh lining that won’t stick to your skin when you sweat.
-The soft, brushed outer on this jacket is smart and un-shiny, which means it’s not just for hiking trips and mountain scrambles.
+The JWP is a premium-feeling jacket that ditches the usual plasticky inner for a mesh lining that won’t stick to your skin when you sweat.
+The soft, brushed outer is smart and un-shiny, which means it’s not just for hiking trips and mountain scrambles.
 Zipped pockets and a smart cut, meanwhile, make it an ideal pick for weekend breaks and holidays.
-It packs away into its own pocket, which makes it effortless to pack or stuff in your bag on the way out the door.
+It packs away into its own pocket, which makes it effortless to stuff in your bag on the way out the door.

 Price comparison